Calestial2/Txtmax/README.md

 - **Open Source and Free:** Fully open source and completely free (no hidden costs) under the GNU General Public License.
 - **Syntax Highlighting and Multi-Language Support:** Supports 70 languages with extensive syntax highlighting.
 - **Compiling and Running Code:** Compile and run C, Python, JavaScript codes with compilers and interpreters such as GCC, Clang, Python, Node, Nasm, Tcl, Bash. without leaving Txtmax.
-- **Deploying Code**: Deploy your code to Railway CLI and Render CLI Directly in the Editor without leaving Txtmax
 - **Package and Dependency Management:** Install packages directly from the editor easily.
 - **Rich Documentation:** Detailed help and comprehensive manual for beginners and Had Examples of Hello world for various languages to get started
 - **Extremely Fast and Easy to Use:** Faster than GNU Nano and Vim, and very easy to use with commands that are easy to understand and use, offering a lower learning curve.
+- **Terminal Integration**: Supports typing Terminal Supports Directly in the Editor
 - **Frequent Major Updates:** Frequent new major updates

  ## Reviews